strider73/jenkins-docker-compose/README.md

 #### 2. SSH Connection in Jenkins :

-There will be two seperate ssh connection for jenkins in my AdventureTube Project ATM.
+As I mentionedf before there will be two seperate ssh connection for jenkins in my AdventureTube Project ATM.

 **1. Controller-Agent Connection**
 This allows the Jenkins controller (master) to securely communicate with the agent over SSH.
 The controller orchestrates the build and deploy processes, while the agent handles actual execution, like testing and building.

-In my AdventureTube project  Jenkins Master will initiate the connection (become a ssh client ) and agent will receive connection (become a ssh server).
+In my AdventureTube project ,Jenkins Master will initiate the connection (become a ssh client ) and agent will receive connection (become a ssh server).
 So private key (jenkins-agent-key) will be added in Credential in jenkins master and public key will be passed as a enviroment value in docker compose file for jenkin-agent

- Step1).Generate an SSH key pair  (reference : https://www.jenkins.io/doc/book/using/using-agents/)
+Step1).Generate an SSH key pair and register for both master and agent  (reference : https://www.jenkins.io/doc/book/using/using-agents/)

 Name the private key jenkins_agent_key.
 Register the private key in Jenkins Master as a credentialfor controller .